 Although Dr. Marina has loved working with horses in the past, her passion is working with cats and dogs and is focused on low-stress handling.
 Dr. Marina has a particular interest in internal medicine and anesthesia.
 At home, Dr. Marina has a border collie mix that she rescued 5 years ago, which she shares with her family.
 Outside of her career she loves getting outside to enjoy her favorite activities such as golfing, horseback riding, hiking, camping and skiing in the winter months.

 PJ grew up on a Ranch in British Columbia and graduated with honors from the Olds College Animal Health Technology program in 2004.
 She worked in Calgary before joining the Foothills Animal Hospital as a Registered Veterinary Technician in 2007.
-In addition to her role as RVT, PJ is also the Office Manager at the Hospital.
+In addition to her role as RVT, PJ is also the Practice Manager at the Hospital.
 PJ volunteers locally as an assistant 4H leader for the Millarville Stockland 4H Beef Club.
-Her fur kids include 3 DSH’s named Mitz, Annie, and Brandon, and a rescue dog named Riley.
+Her fur kids include 2 DSH’s named Annie and Brandon, and a rescue dog named Riley.